KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 The `ac_cclib` parameter is used in conjunction with various Custom Consensus modules.

-Typically, the asset chain that uses the `ac_cclib` parameter will have a unique build process.
+Typically, the Smart Chain that uses the `ac_cclib` parameter will have a unique build process.
 This is described as a part of each Custom Consensus module in question.
-Once the asset chain is properly built, the terminal command to launch the chain will include the `ac_cclib` parameter in a manner similar to the following:
+Once the Smart Chain is properly built, the terminal command to launch the chain will include the `ac_cclib` parameter in a manner similar to the following:

 ```bash
 -ac_cclib=desired_CC_module
 ```

-Each CC module uses the `ac_cclib` parameter differently, and therefore the reader should refer to the desired Custom Consensus module for further instructions.
+Each Fluidity module uses the `ac_cclib` parameter differently, and therefore the reader should refer to the desired Custom Consensus module for further instructions.

 ## ac_ccenable

 ::: warning
 This parameter is at the end of the beta development phase and is prepared for public testing.
-If you are interested in adopting this feature for a production asset chain, please reach out to us so that we can assist you: [link](https://komodoplatform.com/discord).
+If you are interested in adopting this feature for a production Smart Chain, please reach out to us so that we can assist you: [link](https://komodoplatform.com/discord).
 :::

-The `ac_ccenable` parameter restricts the asset chain so that only indicated Custom Consensus modules can be enabled. `ac_ccenable` requires [ac_cc](../installations/asset-chain-parameters.html#ac-cc) to be active.
+The `ac_ccenable` parameter restricts the Smart Chain so that only indicated Custom Consensus modules can be enabled. `ac_ccenable` requires [ac_cc](../installations/asset-chain-parameters.html#ac-cc) to be active.

 To indicate which Custom Consensus modules should be available, insert each module's eval code in decimal and separated by commas.